Sz-Tim/isRev/ms/msDraft.md

 # Elevational range size
-Seasonal temperature variation is higher in temperate locations than tropical locations.
+Temperatures vary across seasons more dramatically in temperate locations than in tropical locations.
-Consequently, tropical organisms are expected to have narrower thermal tolerances [@Janzen1967].
+Consequently, tropical organisms experience a narrower range of temperatures annually and are expected to have narrower thermal tolerances [@Janzen1967].
-On mountains, where temperature declines quickly with elevation, this corresponds to smaller elevational ranges in tropical species [@Janzen1967; @Ghalambor2006; @McCain2009b].
+On mountains, where temperature declines rapidly with elevation, this results in smaller elevational ranges in tropical species [@Janzen1967; @Ghalambor2006; @McCain2009b].
-An increase in thermal tolerance or elevational range size across latitudes has been shown in both vertebrate and invertebrate taxa [@McCain2009b; @Sunday2011; @ShelTewk2014; @Sheldon2015].
+Latitudinal trends in thermal tolerances and elevational range sizes have been shown in both vertebrate and invertebrate taxa [@McCain2009b; @Sunday2011; @ShelTewk2014; @Sheldon2015].
+Specifically in ants, small elevational range sizes have been noted along several tropical mountains, with many species detected at just one elevation [@LongColw2011; @Olson1994; @Samson1997; @Fisher1998; @Bruhl1999].

-Because the largest possible elevational is the entire gradient, however, comparisons among gradients may be sensitive to gradient height [@McCain2009b].
+However, because the largest possible elevational range size is the entire gradient, comparisons among gradients may be sensitive to gradient height [@McCain2009b].
 To minimize the influence of disparate gradient heights, I analysed truncated gradients [@McCain2009b] in addition to complete gradients (*n~complete~*=16).
 All datasets were truncated at a certain height and gradients below this threshold were excluded.
 Mean elevational ranges were then calculated along each truncated gradient.